Student Activities for Introduction to World War II Include:

 Students will explore the concept of “Theoretical History”.
 The central question to explore for this activity is, “What if this technology or innovation wasn’t invented during World War II?”
 Students can research the impact of their technology and create a storyboard that represents how the war and world would have changed without the technology being invented.

-Theatres of World War II
+Theatres of War

 In this activity, students will research one of the three major theatres of war from World War II: Pacific, European, or North African.
 Students will create a spider map storyboard that represents the climate/weather of the theatre, the countries that fought in that theatre, and style of warfare that was used in the theatre.
 For each cell, students will include a visual representation of their point of emphasis and include a description of each.